spjuhel/BoARIO/src/docs/source/boario-math.rst

 .. note::

-  Note :math:`s_i` do not differ on a per-industry basis, only on a per-product basis.
+  :math:`s_i` does not differ on a per-industry basis, only on a per-product basis, (although this could be implemented easily).

 The order matrix :math:`\ioorders` is initialized to be equal to :math:`\ioz` :